loicgelle/article-calculations/article.md

-# How To Turn Your Client's Complex Spreadsheet Into Clean Calculation Code
+# How to Turn Your Client's Complex Spreadsheet into Clean Calculation Code

 When it comes to developing a calculation feature in your project, there is always this tricky part of specifying with your Product Owner **the formulas you need to get it right and accurate**.
 And you may not have the choice regarding the format of this specification, as your Product Owner can decide to give you an existing corporate spreadsheet and say: "there are the formulas, good luck with that".